A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Conclusion

 \section{Conclusion}

 We have presented a comprehensive framework for twist defects in the MSC and have established new methods for fault-tolerant quantum computation with these codes.
 A complete characterization of the topological features of the MSC reveals a $Z_2$ fermion-parity grading on boundaries and domain walls.
 This indicates that twist defects (and equivalently corners) can possess fermionic features leading to a larger set of topologically-protected code states.
-In particular, we found that fermionic twists host logical MZMs: odd-weight operators commuting with the stabilizer group.
+However, rather than this grading allowing one to simply attach extra microscopic MZMs at twists, as might be naively expected, we find that twists host \emph{logical} MZMs: large-weight, odd-parity operators commuting with the stabilizer group.
 Twists in the MSC therefore host not only the same logical qubits seen in bosonic codes with twists, but also logical qubits possible only in fermionic models.
 As such, comparing twist-based encodings to hole-based ones~\cite{MjFerm_Surface_Code,Roadmap_to_MSCs}, we can store roughly twice the number of logical qubits in an equivalently sized lattice.

 We can fault-tolerantly compute with both of these types of twist qubit -- BT and FT qubits -- simultaneously.
-We have shown that Clifford gates can be applied to BT qubits by braiding twists via code deformation.
+We have shown that Clifford gates can be applied to BT qubits by braiding twists via code deformation (Section~\ref{subsec:Logical_qubit_braids}) or alternatively by lattice surgery (Section~\ref{subsec:Hybrid_Approaches}).
 This contrasts to techniques for performing single-qubit Clifford gates on hole-encoded logical qubits in the MSC, which involve the introduction of an ancilla qubit and multiple Clifford gates and measurements on target and ancilla qubits~\cite{MjFerm_Surface_Code,Roadmap_to_MSCs}.
-Instead, our Clifford gate implementation is similar to that in bosonic codes with twists~\cite{Bombin_twists_code_deformation,Holes_Twists_SurfaceCode,Punctures_Raussendorf_2006}.
+Instead, our Clifford gate implementation is similar to that in bosonic codes with twists~\cite{Bombin_twists_code_deformation,Holes_Twists_SurfaceCode,Punctures_Raussendorf_2006,Surface_Code_Lattice_Surg}.

+The above twist braids would also implement braid operations of the form $\exp(i\frac{\pi}{4}\Upsilon_i\Upsilon_j)$ on logical MZMs stored in the twists.
+The effect of braiding twists on FT logical qubits is analogous to that of braiding microscopic MZMs on topological qubits~\cite{MZMs_in_pwave_superconds2001,Majoranas_Tjunctions2011}.
+If we wish twist braids to implement a Clifford gate only on the BT logical qubits of fermionic twists (but not on their FT qubits), we can perform the associated braid and classically track the resulting ``error" to the FT logical qubits.